glennmatlin/FIFE_manuscript/wopr/main.typ

 === Q2: Analytical Player, Analytical Adjudicator
 This quadrant covers rigid, rule‑based systems for both the players and the adjudicators (often predetermined scoring).
-Of the quadrants, this quadrant—alongside Q4—is among the most extensively explored, as it captures traditional “quantitative” wargames.
+Of the quadrants, this quadrant, alongside Q4, is among the most extensively explored, as it captures traditional “quantitative” wargames.
 Notable examples include the No‑Press variant of Diplomacy, the original rigid Kriegsspiel, and nearly the entirety of traditional strategy board games such as chess, checkers, and Go.